 GHGs are gaseous constituents of the atmosphere, both natural and caused by human activity, that can result in the general warming of the earth's atmosphere, or the greenhouse effect.
-Water vapor, carbon dioxide ( $CO_2$ ), nitrous oxide ( $N_2O$ ), methane, and ozone are the primary GHGs in the earth's atmosphere.
+Water vapor, carbon dioxide (CO_2), nitrous oxide (N_2O), methane, and ozone are the primary GHGs in the earth's atmosphere.

 There are also a number of GHGs in the atmosphere resulting entirely from human activity such as halocarbons and other chlorine- and bromine-containing substances that damage the stratospheric ozone layer (and contribute to the ozone hole).
 Since these compounds are being replaced and phased out, there is no need to address them in GHG assessments for most projects.
-Although ozone itself is also a major GHG, it does not need to be assessed at the project level because it is a rapidly reacting chemical and efforts are ongoing to reduce ozone concentrations as a criteria pollutant.
-Similarly, water vapor is of great importance to global climate change, but is not directly of concern as an emitted pollutant because the negligible quantities emitted from anthropogenic sources are inconsequential.
+Although ozone itself is also a major GHG, it does not need to be assessed in this context because it is a rapidly reacting chemical and efforts are ongoing to reduce ozone concentrations as a criteria pollutant (see Chapter 13, "Air Quality," Section 13.2).
+Similarly, water vapor is of great importance to global climate change, but is not directly of concern as an emitted pollutant because the quantities emitted from anthropogenic sources are negligible.

-$CO_2$ is the primary pollutant of concern from sources related to human activity. $CO_2$ is by far the most abundant and, therefore, the most influential GHG. $CO_2$ is emitted from any combustion process; some industrial processes, such as the manufacture of cement, mineral production, metal production, and the use of petroleum-based products; volcanic eruptions; and the decay of organic matter. $CO_2$ is removed (or sequestered) from the lower atmosphere by natural processes such as photosynthesis and uptake by the oceans. $CO_2$ is included in any analysis of GHG emissions.
+CO_2 is the primary pollutant of concern from sources related to human activity.
+CO_2 is by far the most abundant and, therefore, the most influential GHG.
+CO_2 is emitted from any combustion process; some industrial processes, such as the manufacture of cement, mineral production, metal production, and the use of petroleum-based products; volcanic eruptions; and the decay of organic matter.
+CO_2 is removed (or sequestered) from the lower atmosphere by natural processes such as photosynthesis and uptake by the oceans.
+CO_2 is included in any analysis of GHG emissions.

-Methane and $N_2O$ also play an important role since the removal processes for these compounds are limited and because they have a relatively high impact on global climate change as compared with an equal quantity of $CO_2$ .
+Methane and N2O also play an important role since the removal processes for these compounds are limited and because they have a relatively high impact on global climate change as compared with an equal quantity of CO2.
 Emissions of these compounds, therefore, are included in GHG emissions analyses when the potential for substantial emission of these gases exists.